-We are an agribusiness and real estate development company that generates annual cash flows to support investments in agricultural and real estate development activities.
-As our agricultural and real estate development investments are monetized, we intend to seek to expand our agribusiness into new regions and markets and invest in cash-producing residential, commercial and industrial rental assets.
+We are an agribusiness and real estate development company that generates revenue and annual cash flows to support investments in agricultural efficiencies and acquisitions and real estate development activities.
+As our agricultural and non-strategic real estate development investments are monetized, we intend to use the cash flow to reduce existing debt, fund acquisitions, invest in farming efficiencies and expand packing capacities through our One World of Citrus Asset Light Business Model.
+We will also use more third-party grower and supplier fruit to reduce the impact of pricing volatility and rising farming costs.